lucasmeijer/bonanza/README.md

 ## Status

 Bonanza is at this point still highly experimental.
-It is currently capable of analyzing a slightly altered copy of the bb-storage source tree and configuring all of the targets contained within.
-This means that Bonanza is already complete enough that Starlark rules such as ones provided by rules\_go, rules\_js, rules\_oci, and rules\_python can be evaluated and run to completion.
+However, it is already capable of building all targets inside a slightly altered copy of the bb-storage source tree.
+This means that Bonanza is already complete enough that C++ compilation works (at least good enough to build a functioning copy of `protoc`), and that Starlark rules such as ones provided by bazel-gazelle, rules\_go, rules\_js, rules\_oci, and rules\_python tend to work as expected.

-Calls to `ctx.actions.*()` made by rule implementations are currently still no-ops, meaning that no build graph at the action level is being constructed.
-Work on implementing this is expected to start soon.
+Bonanza is currently unable to cache build results.
+This means that every invocation of `bonanza_bazel` behaves as if a clean build is performed.
+Furthermore, Bonanza's storage nodes can only store data in memory and are unable to evict data if needed.
+Work on addressing these limitations will start soon.

 ## Running Bonanza